-If you think you need treatment for an opiate addiction, there are numerous factors to take into consideration.
+If you think you need treatment for opiate addiction, there are numerous factors to take into consideration.

 For many who struggle with addiction, inpatient treatment seems like the obvious choice.
 With inpatient treatment, the patient stays in a facility with 24/7 help available.
 Inpatient facilities typically provide meals and places to sleep, as well as counseling and treatment.
 Inpatient treatment typically lasts 30 days, but long-term options are also available.
-When it comes to outpatient treatment, the patient is able to remain in their current living situation and go to school or work, while going to treatment a few times per week.
+When it comes to outpatient treatment, the patient is able to remain in their current living situation and go to school or work, while going to treatment a few times a week.

 Often, treatment facilities will provide patients with aftercare.
 In other words, patients have the option to continue to follow up in a group setting even after being released from a program.
-Sometimes, treatment facilities may even have connections to certain sober living homes, so that a patient can move into a home and continue to focus on recovery while also adjusting to normal life.
+Sometimes, treatment facilities may even have connections to certain sober living homes, so that a patient can move into a home and continue to focus on recovery while also adjusting to life after full-time treatment.
 It’s important to remember that aftercare can continue for as long as you are committed to recovery.
 People that maintain long-term sobriety often attribute their success to aftercare services such as 12-step programs or self-help groups.

 As with anything related to addiction treatment and recovery, there are many factors to consider when it comes to opiate treatment.
 However, with the right tools and information, making an informed decision will be easier.